Meskheti: Georgians

-Meskhetians or Meskhs (Meskhi) are an ethnographic subgroup of Georgians who speak the Meskhetian dialect of the Georgian language, which among Georgia's regional dialects is relatively close to official Georgian.
+Meskhetians or Meskhs (Meskhi) are an ethnographic subgroup of Georgians who speak the Meskhetian dialect of the Georgian language, which, among Georgia's regional dialects, is relatively close to Standard Georgian.
 Meskhetians are the indigenous population of Meskheti, a historical region in southern Georgia.
-Today they are mainly followers of Georgian Orthodox Church, while part of them are Catholics.
+Today, they are predominantly followers of the Georgian Orthodox Church, while some are Catholics.
+Today, approximately 70,000 Georgians live in the region.